hackware1993/weiV/README.md

 Flutter and Compose in weiV, or embed weiV in Compose and Flutter.
 It is recommended to embed weiV on top of Compose to improve Compose performance. 😀

-It is expected that weiV will be able to actually run soon.
-But there is still a long way to go.
-First, you need to transplant Flutter ConstraintLayout, and secondly, you will probably rewrite a weiV version of RecyclerView to support simple list usage like Flutter, without writing Adapter.

 Subscribe to my WeChat official account to get the latest news of weiV.
 Follow-up will also share some high-quality, unique, and thoughtful Flutter and Android technical articles.
 ![official_account.webp](https://github.com/hackware1993/weiV/blob/master/official_account.webp?raw=true)